 This campaign is an opportunity to ensure that consistent access to these valuable services is available to ALL county residents now and into the future.
 Without increasing our annual funding, we’ll be forced to make tough choices in the immediate future to limit, or fully eliminate, the amount and type of library resources and services provided.

-- Continue to support formal educational institutions with staff, resources and space – includes delivering books to elementary schools, leading in-school book clubs, providing free space for on-site GED classes
+• Continue to support formal educational institutions with staff, resources and space – includes delivering books to elementary schools, leading in-school book clubs, and providing free space for on-site GED classes.

 Should the County of Venango support the Oil Region Library Association to operate as a county library by establishing a Special Library Tax at the rate of .25 mills on all taxable real estate within the county ($12.50 per assessed value of $50,000)?